Grille/BinaryView/README.md

 }
 ```
 ## Example View (symmetrical)
-Uses same code for write and read operations.<br>
+Uses same code for write and read operations.

 ```cs
 using GGL.IO;
 using GGL.IO.Compression;
 ```
 View

 ```cs
 // Open a file to read
 using (var view = new BinaryView("file.bin", ViewMode.Read /*ViewMode.Write*/))